celestiaorg/docs/docs/developers/install-rollmint.md

 # Setting Up Rollmint

-Before we continue with building our Wordle App, we need to set up Rollmint on our codebase.
+Before you continue with building our Wordle App, you need to set up Rollmint on our codebase.

 ## Installing Rollmint